basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ogthumbnail: "!SITE_URL!/img/gates-jones-questions/gates-jones-questions-thumbnail-og.png"
 ---

-ℹ️ Bored of reading already?<br>➡️ Visit [Conway's Game of Life for Ethereum](https://conwaysgame.github.io/solidity-ethereum/).
+Bored of reading already?<br>➡️ Visit [Conway's Game of Life for Ethereum](https://conwaysgame.github.io/solidity-ethereum/).

 Since 2014 I have been slowly (very slowly) building [implementations of Conway's Game of Life for different programming languages and technologies](https://github.com/conwaysgame/).

-A couple of weeks ago I set out to see if I could write a version of the Game of Life which "runs on Ethereum".
+Most recently I set out to write a version of the Game of Life which "runs on Ethereum".
 In other words, it's a Smart Contract.
 In other words, it's a Distributed App (Dapp).
 In other words, it's a small application written in Solidity.
 There are many ways to describe it but the coolest way, in my opinion is, "it's Conway's Game of Life for Ethereum".

 ## Try it out

-As I'll explain later, installing this on the Ethereum main-net was not on the cards - too expensive - but if you want to interact with it, you can do so using the [Rinkeby Test Network](https://www.rinkeby.io/#stats).
+As I'll explain later, installing this on the Ethereum main-net was not on the cards, but if you want to play with it, you can do so using the Rinkeby Test Network - or you can just watch as others do.

 * Visit [the web application](https://conwaysgame.github.io/solidity-ethereum/).
 * See the current state of the world.